4+1 Schedule Structure

 VA Cardiology Telemetry Ward

-The Cardiology team at the West Los Angeles VA is comprised of 2 teams (each with one resident and one intern), admitting every other day under the supervision of 1 cardiology attending and fellow.
+The Cardiology team at the West Los Angeles VA is comprised of a cardiology attending and fellow, a senior resident, and three interns.
 Residents gain experience in caring for common cardiac conditions such as congestive heart failure, acute coronary syndrome, and arrhythmias.

 VA Geriatrics Rotation

 The VA Geriatric service is an inpatient service that admits patients over 70 years of age.
 The focus is on learning how to take care of geriatric patients in an inpatient setting.
 Teams admit patients Monday through Friday and there is no overnight call.
 The service consists of a board-certified geriatrician, fellow, and two senior residents.

 The VA Emergency Medicine is a busy full-service emergency department which evaluates over 33,000 patients annually, with both medical and surgical emergencies.
 The ED receives non-trauma related emergency ambulance traffic from the surrounding area.
 Interns and residents staff the ED in 9 or 10 hour shifts from 8am to midnight, and see a vast array of common diagnoses.

 Interns will rotate at Olive View-UCLA Medical Center general medicine wards for one month during their first year.
 Residents may spend additional time at Olive View during their second and third years.
 Olive View-UCLA Medical Center is a county hospital with an underserved, primarily Spanish-speaking population.